The Crochet Crowd Ferris Wheel

 The blue frame and spokes were done with simple yarn wrapping around.
 Wrapping 16 spokes and this frame was nearly 7 hours of work.
 It was very time consuming but the look is great.
 We still need to finish off the corners, mount the seats and have each character positioned using dowels sticking up from the seat and into each character so they don’t fall off.

-- Juicy Fruits & Whipped Creme Throw
+- Juicy Fruits & Whipped Throw + Tutorial

 - Crochet Carousel